mercos/robot-eyes/README.md

 }
 ```

-More options will be available as needed.
+If you miss any options you can [create an issue](https://github.com/mercos/robot-eyes/issues/new) ⛏.

 ## Commands
 There are 3 commands, **test, report and approve**.
 If you need help, you can use `--help` and look at the description of each one.

 ### test
 ```
-npx robot-eyes test testfile.js
+robot-eyes test testfile.js
 ```
 Do all the magic...Capture screenshots and compare with baselines.
 - `--grep`: specify a patern to match test name